 - Thatch for the roofs, mats & even accessories like bags – in La Reunion

 - Flavors drinks & used as soda syrup – in South India

 Now, did you get a hint of the profitability of these crops?
 Its extensive uses have made it an extremely advantageous ingredient.

 Vetiver is without a doubt a fascinating species whose versatile properties and unequaled scent found in various famous fragrances, make it so hard to forget!

-Anna Grézaud-Tostain for Olfactive Studio
+Anna Grézaud-Tostain as The Raw Materialist for Olfactive Studio